salimane/rediscluster-py/README.rst

 Read Slaves & Write Masters
 ---------------------------

-``rediscluster`` uses master/slave mappings stored in the cluster hash passed during instantiation to transparently relay read redis commands to slaves and writes commands to masters.
+``rediscluster`` uses the master servers stored in the cluster hash passed during instantiation to auto discover if any slave is attached to them.
+It then transparently relay read redis commands to slaves and writes commands to masters.

 Partitioning Algorithm
 ----------------------